 - Dehydration that can be severe

-Fortunately, there are ways for seniors to lessen their chances of contracting the flu.
+Fortunately, there are also ways for seniors to lessen their chances of contracting the flu.
 Here are a few preventative measures seniors can take.
+Remember that none of these suggestions is foolproof, and your loved one may still contract an illness; however, these guidelines can greatly reduce their risk of infection.

 - Get enough rest.
 For seniors, sleep is even more critical because it helps us rebuild cells and keeps our immune system in tiptop shape.

 - Get a flu vaccine this year.
+The vaccine may not completely prevent the flu, but it can help reduce the severity of symptoms if your loved one does get the flu.
 Additionally, seniors over 65 should also get their pneumococcal vaccinations.

-Flu season can be scary, but don't make it more frightening than it needs to be.
+Flu season can be scary — especially amid this pandemic.
+But don't make it more frightening than it needs to be.
 With a little knowledge and a lot of prevention, you and your loved ones can stay healthy.
+Remember that the precautions you are already taking to combat COVID-19 are also effective against the flu!